ClimateMind/climatemind-backend/README.md

 Run Black locally to see which files need formatting using `python3 -m black --check ./`

 Use Black to automatically format your files using `python3 -m black ./`

+## FAQ

+**Q: Is Docker needed to process the ontology?**
+A: No, Docker has nothing to do with the ontology processing

+**Q: Which files need to be in the repo for the app to have access to the data?**
+A: The .gpickle file needs to be in the climatemind-backend/output folder.
+As long as it has this file, the app will have data to work with. _The OWL File is not needed in the backend-repo_

+**Q: How does the production application get access to the climate data?**
+A: The .gpickle file is included in the commits to the repo.
+When this is pushed to the main branch, the production application has access to the .gpickle file